passkeydeveloper/passkeys.dev/content/en/docs/reference/terms.md

 CDA is powered by the FIDO Client-to-Authenticator Protocol (CTAP) using "hybrid" transport.
 CTAP is implemented by authenticators and client platforms, not Relying Parties.

+### CDA Client

+The _client_ in a cross-device authentication flow is the device where the relying party is being actively accessed.

+### CDA Authenticator

+ The _authenticator_ in a cross-device authentication flow is the device generating the FIDO assertion.

 ## Device Public Key (DPK)

 A Device Public Key (DPK) is a device-bound key that can be requested by a [Relying Party (RP)](#relying-party-rp) for higher assurance scenarios where device continuity signals are desired.
 If supported by the authenticator, a signature from both the passkey and DPK are returned.